vippsas/vipps-partner/README.md

 ```

 It's just one extra line.

+Partners must always send the `Merchant-Serial-Number` header, and we recommend
+that _everyone_ sends it, also when using the merchant's own API keys.
+The `Merchant-Serial-Number` header can be used with all API keys, and can
+speed up any trouble-shooting of API problems quite a bit.

 **Please note:** If you are already using the same, identical API-keys for multiple
 merchants, you are _already_ using partner keys.
 That's good.